elenasinel/tech-week/docs/index.md

 **2. General**

-2.1 Each winning team must nominate the teacher to liaise with and provide their details to Teens in AI organisers following prize announcements to coordinate distribution of prizes after the event.
+2.1 Each winning team must nominate a teacher to liaise with and provide their details to Teens in AI organisers following prize announcements to coordinate distribution of prizes after the event.

 2.2 Judges expect entries to be primarily developed throughout the 10-24 May.
 If submissions are shown to have been worked on before then, the submission will be ineligible for prizes.
 This does not include reuse or extension of existing software, libraries or data sets.